thuyvan2105/java-project-demo/README.md

-# Description for the below hypothetical project.
+# Hypothetical project: English Dictionary

 An English dictionary creation project, where each word includes the word, meaning, part of speech, and note.
 The project requires the following functions: